gevanidar/PythonAI_OCR/README.md

 ## Requirements
 ### Data location
-Data should be located in the folder inside `src/data/letters`, folder can be configured in `src/main.py` using te `root_folder` variable.
+Data should be located in the folder inside `src/data/letters`, folder can be configured in `src/main.py` using te `root_folder`.

 ### Libraries
 `python3`